jonaslu/littleosbook-src/output.md

 `0x000B8000` [@wiki:vga-compat].
 The memory is divided into 16 bit cells, where the 16 bits determine both the character, the foreground color and the background color.
-The lowest eight bits is the ASCII [@wiki:ascii] value of the character, bit 8 - 11 the foreground and bit 12 - 15 the background, as can be seen in the following figure:
+The lowest eight bits is the ASCII [@wiki:ascii] value of the character, bit 8 - 11 the foreground and bit 12 - 15 the background (alltough bit 15 can also enable blinking if set), as can be seen in the following figure:

     Bit:     | 15 14 13 12 | 11 10 9 8 | 7 6 5 4 3 2 1 0 |